Reidar Due

 Reidar Due (4 November 1922 – 29 October 2021) was a Norwegian politician for the Centre Party.

 He was elected to the Norwegian Parliament from Nord-Trøndelag in 1977, and was re-elected on three occasions.
 He had previously served as a deputy representative during the term 1973–1977.

-The son of a banker and a local politician, he graduated from Hvam School of Agriculture in 1943 and settled as a farmer in Levanger the same year.
-He was involved in local politics in Levanger municipality from 1963 to 1971, serving the last term as mayor.
+The son of a banker and a local politician, he graduated from Hvam School of Agriculture in 1943 and settled as a farmer in Levanger Municipality the same year.
+He was involved in local politics in Levanger Municipality from 1963 to 1971, serving the last term as mayor.
 From 1975 to 1979 he was a member of Nord-Trøndelag county council.
 His political career ended with the position of County Governor of Sør-Trøndelag, which he held from 1986 to 1993.